DavidStrieder/coupon_project/README.md

 print(df.std())
 ```

 For illustration, we compute the true average treatment effect.
 Note that the naive difference of treated vs control, without causal considerations, would imply a different sign for the effect.
-This is not a randomized study, thus, we have to adjust for confounding or imbalance in the groups, e.g. using causal inference approaches.
+This is not a randomized study, thus, we have to adjust for confounding or imbalance in the groups, i.e., use causal inference approaches.

 We highlight the (marginal) correlation between treatment and the covariates.